cprieto/roboblog/content/2021-05-12-the-vector-class-constructors-and-templates.md

 vector<2> x{1, "b"}; // This should fail
 ```

 Well, this fails but not where we wanted it to fail!
-Our new shiny constructor is doing its job but not really, it is being enabled because we are passing three parameters but it should make sure those parameters _can be_ casted to a `float`.
-Looking around I saw many solutions but thanks to C++17 new [`std::conjuction_v`](https://www.fluentcpp.com/2021/04/30/how-to-implement-stdconjunction-and-stddisjunction-in-c11/) we can stop worrying about using some hacks and use them directly:
+Our new shiny constructor is doing its job but not really, it is being enabled because we are passing two parameters but it should make sure those parameters _can be_ casted to a `float`.
+Looking around I saw many solutions but thanks to C++17 new [`std::conjuction_v`](https://www.fluentcpp.com/2021/04/30/how-to-implement-stdconjunction-and-stddisjunction-in-c11/) we can stop worrying about using some hacks and use it directly:

 ```c++
 template<typename...
 Args, std::enable_if_t<sizeof...(Args) == N && std::conjunction_v<std::is_convertible<Args, float>...>>* = nullptr>